History of

 Post-War Adaptations and Growth

 After the Vietnam War, coffee production in the region was nearly destroyed, with fields damaged by conflict, disease, and frost.
-Despite this, farmers and families returned to the Plateau, drawn by its fertile volcanic soil and ideal climate.
+Despite this, farmers and families returned to the Plateau’s fertile volcanic soil and climate.

 To rebuild, farmers switched from disease-prone Arabica to the hardier Catimor variety, ensuring more reliable harvests.
 Over time, coffee farming on the Plateau steadily recovered, becoming key to Laos’ coffee production.